Lyf Hotel room with double bed, sofa

 No 9 Springfield is a good budget option located just a 240m walk from Kings Cross station.
 With prices here often around $130-160, there is lots to like about this place.

-This street reminds me very much of inner London.
-It’s just minutes away from lots of fantastic dining on Victoria Road, including The Butler with its great views over the city and Asian fusion hotspot Ms G’s.
+This street reminds me of inner London.
+It’s just minutes from excellent dining on Victoria Road, including The Butler with great city views and Asian fusion hotspot Ms G’s.

 Features: